aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pdfsaveoptions/_index.md

 Gets the number of pages to save.
 Default is System.Int32.MaxValue which means all pages will be rendered..
+**Example**
+The following example shows how to render a range of pages (3 and 4) in a Microsoft Excel file to PDF.

 ```
 //Open an Excel file